ZiadMahmoud03/ReadMe/README.md

 # ReadMe

+This project is for our Human Computer Interactions course.
+This website is a an online bookstore/club where all tech enthusiast can easily find books related to their favourite tech topics, and connect with others in the indusrty.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.6.

 ## Development server